estansifer/water-maze/README.md

  * The map setting for water size does not have a direct effect on the game.
 If Factorio spawns water at a location where this mod wishes to place land, it will be replaced with grass; so any large featureless expanses of grass can be thought of as ancient lake beds.
-The map setting for water does effect the distribution of dry/wet biomes and in particular the amount of trees, neither of which the mod modifies.
+The map setting for water does affect the distribution of dry/wet biomes and in particular the amount of trees, neither of which the mod modifies.
  * You can choose between blue and green water!
  * This mod should be considered unstable and may contain bugs.
 In particular, version changes